Herrmann Rudolf Wendroth: Works

 The publication, however, did not take place.
 In 1971, in an article in Revista Brasileira de Cultura, Hélio Vianna stated that Prince D. Pedro Gastão had lent the collection to Jaime Bastian Pinto to organize the publication, which also did not materialize.
 Finally, in 1982 the Riocell company made a partial publication with a presentation by Abeillard Barreto, produced as a year-end gift to its employees, and the following year the state government published the complete collection in the album O Rio Grande do Sul em 1852: aquarelas por Herrmann Rudolf Wendroth.
-The issue was released to the public on March 8, 1983, along with an exhibition of the originals, being the event that inaugurated the Casa de Cultura Mário Quintana.
+The issue was released to the public on March 8, 1983, along with an exhibition of the originals, being the event that inaugurated the Casa de Cultura Mario Quintana.
 Since then, Wendroth's images have had a wide circulation, appearing in books, articles, and websites.

 In 2020, an issue was published by the University of Lisbon's Center for Lusophone Literatures and Cultures in cooperation with the Rio-Grandense Library, with a text by Francisco das Neves Alves and Luiz Henrique Torres.
 For the authors:

 Examples are the gauchos, estancieros, tropeiros, and travelers, soldiers, indigenous people, slaves, and the varied urban population.
 In Maria Angélica Zubaran's opinion, it is "an iconographic collection of rare cultural and documentary value on the natural and urban landscape and the uses and customs of the population of the state in the 19th century, and especially because it constitutes one of the rare visual records of Rio Grande do Sul in the second half of the 19th century."
 For Júlio Bittencourt Francisco, it is "the vastest visual record of Rio Grande do Sul in the 19th century."